 Four years later, we found ourselves living a complete bourgeois lifestyle.
 We had “made it” as we had entered the real estate realm during the boom.
 We were happy in our domestic bliss, partially because we saw that it was temporary.
 We had a plan: make some money, have some kids, buy some real estate and then sell it all and move to Mexico.
 We were cruising along right on schedule.
 The next step was to transition.
 People thought we were nuts or delusional.
 After all, how do you raise an American kid in a third world country?
 And really, why would you want to?
 And what about all the stuff?

 I hated the stuff, or so I said.
 For years I had felt suffocated by all the toys and the shoes and sleds hanging in the garage, by the boxes that said “Fall Décor” and “Ski Clothes”.
 However, when our plan started to come to fruition, I found myself feeling oddly attached as we started to sell our things that we had accumulated.
-First, it was the big, beautiful house that we had built on the mountainside completely off the grid, and then it was the furniture and the toys, the sporting equipment, the books and the cars.
+First, it was the big, beautiful house that we had built on the mountainside completely off the grid, and then it was the furniture and the toys, the sporting equipment, the books and the Audi.
 Everything was slowly going away.
 It was as if the weight of these things were keeping me grounded and secure and I was slowly losing my ties.
 I would wake up at night, my kids tucked into their beds safe and sound, my husband and I sleeping in our bed, the city twinkling below us and I would think, “what am I doing?
 Everyone is safe and secure here, why am I moving us into insecurities and danger?”
 So, as our dream started to manifest, I began to question the dream.

 Our house was already under contract.
 We needed to move out and move on within weeks.
 I was, however, not ready.
 Daily I would talk to my husband about other options.
 I would bring up Hawaii or California or Costa Rica.
 I even applied for a job in CostaRica.
 I had come across a video on YouTube of golden children surrounded by palm trees, singing about the virtues of peace.
 It moved me so much that I had sent my resume to the school that had produced it, aptly named “La Paz Community School”.
-I didn’t hear back from them and had forgot all about it.
+I didn’t hear back from them and had forgotten all about it.
 It didn’t matter, because Mexico made sense for us.
 We knew Mexico, we had friends there, it was affordable and relatively close.
-Then I would wake up the next morning, read the newspaper about another decapitation in Mexico and change my mind again.
+Then I would wake up the next morning, read the newspaper about another decapitation in Mexico and change my mind again (the year was 2009).

 My indecisiveness was weighing on my husband.
 While he is a patient and loving man, one day he sternly reminded me, “We are not talking about where to eat dinner, this is our life.
 We already sold the house and we need to commit to a plan.
 Lets make a decision and stick to it.”
 I told him, about the research I had done and that Costa Rica had seemed ideal.
 It had a lower crime rate than the U.S., access to health care and was voted the “Happiest Place on the Planet”.
 There was surf, it was warm and the schools were decent.
 He agreed to consider it, if I agreed to make a decision.
 Intellectually Costa Rica seemed right, but I need something more.
 I needed a sign from God.